 Cauliflower is a healthy food.
 It’s full of fibre and antioxidants and is believed to be an anti-cancer food.
 Not only is it healthy, but it’s filling and versatile too.

-Cauliflower can be blitzed into ‘cauliflower rice’, which I love and is far healthier than eating plain white rice.
+Cauliflower can be blitzed into ‘cauliflower rice’, which I love and is actually healthier than eating plain white rice.

 In fact, although many people don’t realise it, cauliflower’s one of the most versatile vegetables there is.